 Closing Date: 5pm BST on Thursday 15 July 2021

 Young Person – 12 to 17 years old

 Child – under 12 years old

 All winners are invited to read at the 2022 Poetry Festival.

 - Poems must be received on or before Thursday 15th July 2021 at 5pm British Summer Time.

-- All poems must be the original work of the entrant and should not have been previously published, accepted for publication by a magazine, nor entered in other competitions.
+- All poems must be the original work of the entrant and should not have been previously published, broadcasted, or accepted for publication by a magazine.

 - The length of each poem must not exceed 40 lines.

 - Each individual poem, regardless of length, must be typed on one sheet of plain A4 paper (except Children’s category, which can be handwritten).
 Please submit two copies of each poem – unless you enter online.
 If entering online, each poem must be on a separate page in your document.

 - The competitor’s name must NOT appear on the poem.